 Notice that you should have a snapshot of the website.
 If not, you'll have the option to fetch it.
 Again note that some complex websites may not be snapshot-able.

-The firs step to building the focus item is to choose what the focus or goal is.
+The first step to building the focus item is to choose what the focus or goal is.
 There are three options:

-- Collect data - will use a Mautic form in the as the content.
-Note that it should be a very simply form (or or two inputs) as there is very little room to work with in some of the styles.
-But this is great for capturing emails for a even or newsletter signup.
+- Collect data - will use a Mautic form in the output as the content.
+Note that it should be a very simple form (One or or two inputs) as there is very little room to work with in some of the styles.
+But this is great for capturing emails for a newsletter signup.